LBRYFoundation/lbry.org/docs/governance/creators-council/README.md

 1. Budget (50k LBC)
 2. Creators Council Channel Post
-- How is it used :

-1 week support for the voted creator on the Channel and Content
+- Used as 1 week support for the voted creator on the Channel and Content

 [Council Members](https://www.notion.so/5ccd854095964c328ea87bcb2d8e6cd2)